Building with oi-userland

 pfexec pkg install your/package/name

-If you will be installing many test versions of packages on your development system, you may find it easiest to uninstall userland-incorporation.
+If you will install many test versions of packages on your development system you may find it easiest to uninstall the userland-incorporation.
 Alternately, if you want to test a package on a system while keeping userland-incorporation, you can use

 pkg change-facet to relax the version constraint for just that package: